openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 6: magetic/pir integration

 control lighting in association group 2
-Bit2: Disable magnetic integrate PIR to turn ON the lighting nodes in the association group 2.
-(1:Disable, 0:Enable, default is Disable)This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtBit2: Disable magnetic integrate PIR to turn ON the lighting nodes in the association group 2.
+(1:Disable, 0:Enable, default is Disable)</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |